mlaursen/react-md/packages/button/README.md

 <td><code>ReactNode</code></td>
 <td><code>null</code></td>
 <td>
 An optional icon to display with a text button.
 This is invalid for icon buttons.
-If this is&#10;a single element, a new class name will be cloned into the element to get correct spacing so&#10;if you have a custom icon element, you <b>must</b> also pass that class name down.
-If you are using&#10;one of the react-md icon component packages, this is handled automatically.&#10;
+If this is a single element, a new class name will be cloned into the element to get correct spacing so if you have a custom icon element, you <b>must</b> also pass that class name down.
+If you are using one of the react-md icon component packages, this is handled automatically.
+<br /><br />
 </td>
 </tr>
 <tr>